AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 - To enhance performance, certain functionalities like undo, redo, the outline panel, and the dirty marker are disabled.
 It is recommended to break topics into smaller sections to improve functionality.

-- An alert message is displayed at the top for large files as shown in the snippet below.
-It highlights the number of elements based on the number specified in the **largeFileTagCount** of the uiconfig.json file.
-The default value of **largeFileTagCount** is 2500.
+- An alert message is displayed at the top for large files, as shown in the snippet below.
+This alert highlights the number of elements based on the value specified in the **largeFileTagCount** parameter of the uiconfig.json file.
+By default, **largeFileTagCount** is set to 2500.

 ![](images/add-toast-notification.png){width="600" align="left"}

-- The tag count is also displayed on the bottom bar of the interface, as shown in the snippet below.
-When you select this tag count value, a tool tip appears.
-Selecting the **Learn more** tab provides you with the details about handling large files.
+- Additionally, the tag count is displayed on the bottom bar of the interface.
+When you hover over this tag count value, a tooltip appears.
+Selecting the **Learn more** tab provides details about handling large files.

 ![](images/add-toast-tag-count.png){width="600" align="left"}

-- The alert message is available only for DITA files and is visible across all views Author, Source, and Layout.
+- The alert message is available only for DITA files and is visible across all views: Author, Source, and Layout.

 **Parent topic:**[Introduction to the Editor](web-editor.md)